jay4linkh/Cryptography-and-Network-Security-Notes/README.md

     - Intrusion Detection Systems
     - Introduction to SIEM (Security Information and Event Management) Technology

+## License

+This work is licensed under a Creative Commons Attribution-NoDerivs 4.0 International License.
+To view a copy of this license, visit [https://creativecommons.org/licenses/by-nd/4.0/](https://creativecommons.org/licenses/by-nd/4.0/).

 ## How to Use

 1. **Lecture Notes:** Detailed notes for each lecture are available in the `lectures` directory.
 Each note includes theoretical concepts, examples, diagrams, and references to help you understand the material thoroughly.

 ## Contribution

-Contributions are welcome!
-If you find any errors or have suggestions for improvements, please submit an issue or a pull request.
+This repository is read-only.
+If you have suggestions or feedback, please open an issue to discuss them.

-## License

-This work is licensed under a Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit [https://creativecommons.org/licenses/by/4.0/](https://creativecommons.org/licenses/by/4.0/).